gulfiliz/gulfiliz.github.io/_posts/2025-09-05-vacuum-energy.md

 Here is perhaps the most remarkable fact about vacuum energy:

-**The structure of the observable universe — all the galaxies, all the stars, all the planets — originated as vacuum fluctuations.**
+**The structure of the observable universe, all the galaxies, all the stars, all the planets, originated as vacuum fluctuations.**

 During inflation,
 the inflaton field drives exponential expansion.

-Quantum fluctuations of the inflaton — zero-point fluctuations — are stretched to macroscopic scales by the expansion.
+Quantum fluctuations of the inflaton, zero-point fluctuations, are stretched to macroscopic scales by the expansion.